PMFax

 PMFax is a DOS gateway interface program, written by Carey Hildebrand, and used as an interface between Pegasus Mail and HydraFax, to allow users on a LAN to send faxes from their familiar e-mail program.

 It is assumed that the individuals using this program and manual are familiar with Pegasus, a widely used, powerful and versatile email program, easily available on the Internet.
 Pegasus is available at no-charge, under terms and conditions.
-The purchase of manuals to help support it’s development is welcome, but not mandatory.
+The purchase of manuals to help support its development is welcome, but not mandatory.

 HydraFax 3.5 is a commercial program, also available off the Internet.
 It can be used on a trial basis for 30 days, after which it must be purchased to continue using it.
 It is also a powerful and versatile program.